 Uninstall and reinstall Facebook on your device.
 If there's an update for Facebook, update it.
 If the error is as a result of a bug in an older version of Facebook, updating it might fix your issue.
 If you're currently using your mobile, you should consider using a PC to retry the upload.

 Facebook will not accept broken videos.
-Use the Recoverit Video Repair software to fix your video before uploading.
+If your videos get corrupted before uploading, then you can have a try withWondershare Repairit video repair software to fix your Facebook videos.
 Follow the simple steps below:

 Start the program on your PC.
 To get corrupted video files repaired, you may choose to add by selecting the Add button or "Add video and start repairing" option.